OpenIdentityPlatform/OpenIDM/openidm-samples/fullstack/src/main/resources/README.md

 ### Provisioning Configuration

-The provisioning portion of this sample is based primarily on sample2b.
+The provisioning portion of this sample is based primarily on the sync-with-ldap-bidirectional sample.
 It includes a bi-directional mapping between OpenDJ (system/ldap/account) and managed/user.
 In this case, you need to update samples/fullStack/conf/provisioner-openicf.ldap.json:

     "configurationProperties" : {
         "host" : "opendj.example.com",